 Town and Gown of USC

-Provides merit-based scholarships to deserving incoming freshmen, current undergraduate, and graduate students.
+Provides merit-based scholarships to deserving incoming freshmen, and current undergraduate, and graduate students.

 Trojan League of Los Angeles